Optophys-Lab/Datastructure_documentation/gui_documentation/SurgeryCommander.md

 6. Add implantation to list

 ## Further implantations
-Follow the same structure, see above.
+Follow the same structure as above.

-#TODO
-- if atlas is initialized.. try to upload the image(s) to the eLabFTW
-- dump the brain area
 ~~~~
 written by: Artur
-last modified: 2024-09-02
+last modified: 2024-11-11
 ~~~~